 If you get your B12 exclusively from dairy you need to consume about 4 eggs (220g), or 8 slices of cheese (160g) or 4 glasses of milk (660g) each day.

-As a flexitarian it is easier to cover your B12 needs by for instance eating 160 grams of beef or 160 grams of fish in one day.
+As a flexitarian it is possible to cover your B12 needs by for instance eating 160 grams of beef or 160 grams of fish in one day.

 Compared to beef, insects contain double the amount of vitamin B12.